typescriptlibs/tsl-core-json/README.md

 API
 ---

-### JSON.find
+### JSON.extract

-Searchs a path in a JSON object and returns the found portion.
+Extracts a path in a JSON object and returns the found portion.

 #### Parameters: